daroscode/xtremedrupal/web/modules/contrib/maxlength/README.md

 # Installation

-Install the Maxlength module as you would normally install a contributed Drupal module.
+Install the MaxLength module as you would normally install a contributed Drupal module.
 Read the [Installing Modules documentation page](https://www.drupal.org/node/1897420) for more information.